afterwind-io/comcat/README.md

 When the heartbeat stage starts:

-- [`Actor`] Increase the local `term` by 1, and send it along `Heartbeat RPC` to `Dealer`
+- [`Actor`] Increase the local term by 1, and send it with `Heartbeat RPC` to `Dealer`
 - [`Dealer`] Check the incoming term(`a`) against local term(`b`):
   - If `a > b`, heartbeat check succeed
     - Override the local term with the incoming term
     - Accept and reply with incoming term
   - Else, heartbeat check failed
     - Reject and reply with the local term
 - [`Actor`] Check the reply:
   - If the heartbeat is expired,
     - Override the local term with the incoming term